rook2pawn/node-queuelib/README.md

         lib.terminate(id);
     },
     function(lib) {
-        // will be removed
+        // this function will be removed from the queue after the call to terminate },
+    function(lib) {
+        // so will this one  , etc
     }
     ]);

-.series will generate unique UUID's and enable removal on .terminate(id).

 QueueLib